GeorgeRudolf/DTR1/README.md

 someone has bothered to document the pinout.
 Since my own DTR-1 is a bit cruddy and corroded, I couldn't verify that it will work, but it should.
 Sorry about the
 50-way connector alone costing 20 bucks - Dauphin picked it, not me.

+The digitizer is a Kurta/Mutoh one that uses a stupid active pen.
+Try a (nowadays rare) Compaq tc1000 pen.
+The tc1100 one doesn't take a battery and therefore doesn't work with the DTR-1.
+Anything that works on a Fujitsu Stylistic 500/1000...and 2300? should also work here.

 Since there are no docs, chance of me copying the LAN expansion, or developing anything else, range from slim to none.
-Drop me a line if you have DTR-1 bits you'd be willing to let go of.
-I would greatly appreciate being able to create more for this machine.
+Drop me a line if you have DTR-1 bits/docs you'd be willing to let go of.
+I would greatly appreciate being able to create more for this computer.
+If your machine is wrecked, you need to know what component goes where, you screwed up, anything DTR-1 related, ping me and I'll do my best to help you out.